 The kicker is, that as they engage with the songs (singing or not), they are learning the music!
 It truly is amazing!

-So, now that you know what a 5-minute song is, let me show you will use a 5-minute song in singing time.
+So, now that you know what a 5-minute song is, let me show you how to use a 5-minute song in singing time.
 You might be familiar with my monthly schedule HERE.

-All I’ve done to tweak this schedule is add a 5-minute lesson plan to the 2 weeks that I teach the monthly program song.
+All I’ve done to tweak this schedule is add a 5-minute lesson plan to the 2 weeks that I teach the monthly program song like so:

 - Handbells (more details HERE)